remix-run/react-router/doc/03 History/MemoryHistory.md

 `MemoryHistory` is a [history][Histories] implementation that does not read and write state to the address bar of the browser.
-Its useful for testing and running React Router in persistent environments that don't have URLs.
+It's useful for testing and running React Router in persistent environments that don't have URLs.